North Pacific hake: Ecology

 They occur from the surface to depths of 1000 m.
 North Pacific hake are nocturnal feeders that undergo daily vertical migrations off the bottom to feed on a variety of fishes and invertebrates.
 Their diet includes shrimp, plankton, and smaller fish such as lanternfish.
 They are an important prey item for sea lions, small cetaceans, and dogfish sharks.

 The three recognized stocks of Pacific hake are a highly migratory offshore (or coastal) stock that ranges from southern California to Queen Charlotte Sound, a central-south Puget Sound stock, and a Strait of Georgia stock.
 The offshore North Pacific hake stock spawned off south-central California to Baja California in January and February during the 1960s, 1970s, and 1980s.
 In spring and summer, adults migrated northward to feed to as far as central Vancouver Island (and as far as Queen Charlotte Sound in some years).
 In the fall, adults migrated southward toward spawning grounds.
-Since the early 1990s, a percentage of the offshore stock has remained off the west coast of Canada year round and some Pacific hake have been observed spawning off the west coast of Vancouver Island.
+Since the early 1990s, a portion of the offshore stock has remained off the west coast of Canada year-round, and some Pacific Hake have been observed spawning off the west coast of Vancouver Island.
 Resident Pacific hake in Puget Sound spawn in Port Susan and Dabob Bay from February through April.
 The Strait of Georgia resident stock aggregates to spawn in the deep basins of the south-central strait, where peak spawning occurs from March to May.